 Not only is it indispensable for conservation and reception reasons, but it is also a room whose absence would cause restaurant kitchens to skip such important preparation phases as the cutting of pieces or the completion of certain dishes.

-But for small kitchens you can choose to have different cooling cabinets with different temperatures (for meat, fish, vegetables, dairy products).
-A small camera or cupboard should also be provided separate for frozen products.
+But for small kitchens, you can choose to have different cooling cabinets with different temperatures (for meat, fish, vegetables, dairy products).
+A small camera or cupboard should also be provided separately for frozen products.

 Depending on the frequency with which food purchases are made, especially the most perishable ones (fish, meat), is always interesting to store some of these foods in form of frozen products.

 As they allow for the preservation for longer periods of time and make your purchase in more spaced out times.

 In large kitchens, separate areas are usually designed for the preparation and cutting of meat and fish, as well as for the potato peeling or vegetable washing areas.